s-imiks/symptom-diagnosis-gpt/README.md

 # 🏥 Symptom-Diagnosis-GPT

 A production-ready distributed transformer model for predicting medical diagnoses from symptom descriptions.
-Built with PyTorch, Ray, and FastAPI for scalable training and deployment.
+Built with PyTorch, FastAPI, and Streamlit for scalable training and deployment.

 ## 🚀 Features